Resource dependent branching processes and the envelope of societies: The model

-Note that the situation is trivial when the additional parameters of an individual are assumed to be independent of its number of offspring, its resource claim and its resource production, and when we consider some multi-parameter policy that only depends on these additional parameters (but not on the resource claims): in this case, the associated RDBP has exactly the same behavior as the fcfs-process (as defined below).
+Note that the situation is trivial when the additional parameters of an individual are assumed to be independent of its number of offspring, its resource claim and its resource production, and when we consider some multi-parameter policy that only depends on these additional parameters (but not on the resource claims): in this case, the associated RDBP has exactly the same behavior as the f.c.f.s.-process (as defined below).
 In general, the dependence may of course lead to highly complex situations.